Pylons Web Framework

 - Uses existing and well tested Python packages

-Pylons 1.0 series is stable and production ready.
+Pylons 1.0 series is stable and production ready, but in maintenance-only mode.
 The Pylons Project now maintains the Pyramid web framework for future development.
-Pylons 1.0 users should strongly consider using it for their next project.
+Pylons 1.0 users should strongly consider using Pyramid for their next project.

 Download and Installation